MonetDBSolutions/monetdb-url-spec/monetdb-url.md

 ## Connecting

 The procedure for establishing a connection is given below.
-If the server sends a redirect, multiple iterations may be necessary.
+In many cases, multiple iterations are necessary.

-In combination with the way the virtual parameters are computed in the previous section, this procedure is intended to be identical to the one described in the [comment at the start of `mapi_reconnect` in mapi.c][mapi_reconnect] in the MonetDB source code, with the exception of 'localhost.' with the trailing period meaning 'TCP-only'.
+In combination with the way the virtual parameters are computed in the previous section, this procedure is intended to be identical to the one described in the [comment at the start of `mapi_reconnect` in mapi.c][mapi_reconnect] in the MonetDB source code.

 [mapi_reconnect]: https://github.com/MonetDB/MonetDB/blob/d1ac6fe66bf095e17c40a863acc348bdb4aceb93/clients/mapilib/mapi.c#L2264-L2284

-1. Validate the parameters as described in the previous section.
+1. Validate the parameters and compute virtual parameters as described in the previous section.

+2. If **connect_scan** is true, follow the procedure described in [Scanning Unix domain socket](#scanning-unix-domain-sockets) instead of the procedure in this section.

-2. If Unix domain sockets are supported and  **connect_unix** is not empty, try to establish a connection to socket **connect_unix**.
+3. If Unix domain sockets are supported and  **connect_unix** is not empty, try to establish a connection to socket **connect_unix**.
 If this succeeds, skip the next step.
 If it fails, remember the error message and continue with the next step.

-3. If **connect_tcp** is not empty, try to establish a TCP connection to port **port** on that host.
-Note that the given host name may map to more than one IP, and a mix of IPv4 and IPv6 addresses.
+4. If **connect_tcp** is not empty, try to establish a TCP connection to port **connect_port** on that host.
+This may involve more than one attempt because a host name often maps to more than one IP address.

-4. If an error occurred, abort with this error message.
+5. If an error has occurred, abort with that error message.
 Otherwise, continue with the next step.

-5. If **tls** is enabled, perform a TLS handshake.
+6. If **tls** is enabled, perform a TLS handshake.

     * If **clientkey** is not empty, load the private key and possibly certificate chain from that file.